 A personal weather station will do a reading of local conditions at home, and PWSNs give conditions at specific locations, but what about the weather where you want to go out and play?

 It doesn’t matter if you go outside to play golf, hike through the mountain, windsurf, picnic, paraglide, B.A.S.E. jump or birdwatch, current weather conditions at your location have a direct bearing on the success of your adventure.

 The WeatherHawk WM-350 is a fully-functional weather station that you can carry in your pocket.
 In an instant, you can get an up-to-date using it as an instrument to measure wind speed, direction, temperature, humidity, barometric pressure, wind chill or heat index, altitude, and air density, all from a handy device that fits in your pocket.

-The WeatherHawk WM-350, along with other portable wind meters, weather measuring instruments , are available on our shop.
+The WeatherHawk WM-350, along with other portable wind meters, weather measuring instruments, are available in Amazon.
 However, regardless of your choice, don’t forget to take your eyes from that tiny screen and go outdoors.
 Nature is amazing!